chrisveness/koa-sample-web-app-api-mysql/README.md

 Otherwise I’ve stripped it down to essentials.
 There’s no pretty styling!
 There’s no great UI.
 Just the bare building-blocks.

-There are also sample integration/acceptance tests using mocha / supertest / chai / cheerio.
+There are also sample integration/acceptance tests using mocha / supertest / chai.

 I don’t have time to put together a full tutorial, but I’ve tried to make everything clear & well structured, and I’ve liberally commented the code.